fsaresh/fsaresh.github.io/content/about/index.md

 More broadly, I enjoy working on problems that help people -- I can't envision myself working at an adtech or defense company, for example.

+[Here's a copy of my resumé]({{< ref "projects/resume" >}}), for any interested parties.

 ### Side Notes
 Tech is funny to me.
 We have so many tools and frameworks and languages that sound made up.

 To illustrate that, I have experience working with: REST APIs, Kubernetes, Python, Django, Java, C++ (11, 17), CircleCI, Jenkins, Azure (including Azure DevOps), AWS (including S3, Route 53, etc.), nginx, tomcat, Heroku, Split.io, Launch Darkly, bash, fish, JavaScript (**very** different from Java!), TypeScript, Reflex, D2, and so many more.

 I generally view all technology as a means to an end where the end is making people's lives better.
-I'm happy to learn any technology needed to make that vision come true!
+I'm happy to learn any and all technology needed to make that vision come true!

 ---